Automated Technology Grant Benefits LATI Students and Manufacturing Employers

 Robotic students will begin programming and interfacing the Cobots and AGVs as early as next semester.
 Further development of the systems will include determining which tasks the automated systems can perform and developing end effector technologies for Cobots and vision capabilities for AGVs.

-“The unique training and expertise our students receive as a result of this grant is invaluable,” said Brooks Jacobsen, Lake Area Tech Robotics/EST Department Supervisor.
+“The unique training and expertise our students receive as a result of this grant is invaluable,” said Brooks Jacobsen, Lake Area Technical College Robotics/EST Department Supervisor.
 “Upon graduation, these students will be in high demand throughout the region and well beyond.”

-Lake Area Tech’s Corporate Education division will also be offering Cobot and AGV training for industry and will assist in identifying areas in which automated systems would be advantageous.
+Lake Area Technical College’s Corporate Education division will also be offering Cobot and AGV training for industry and will assist in identifying areas in which automated systems would be advantageous.

 PHOTO CAPTION (attached): South Dakota Manufacturing and Technology Solutions (SDMTS) Automation Engineer, Travis Thiex, operates the first family of Cobots.
-The next generation will arrive at Lake Area Tech by the end of the year.
+The next generation will arrive at Lake Area Technical College by the end of the year.